 Kara Bakke joined Geronimo Energy in 2015 as a summer intern.
 She was later hired as a Junior Permitting Specialist.
-Kara works with both the wind and solar development departments, performing such duties as tax research and analysis, permitting, site origination, and GIS assistance.
+Kara works with both the wind and solar development departments.
+Her main focus since 2015 has been working on Geronimo Energy’s distributed generation solar portfolios, performing such duties as community outreach, obtaining land use permits, obtaining environmental permits, environmental due diligence, and GIS assistance.
 Kara graduated from the University of Minnesota in May 2016 with a Bachelor of Science in Environmental Sciences, Policy, and Management, with an Earth Sciences Minor.
-Kara also studied abroad in Bimini, Bahamas during her time as an undergraduate and completed a Tropical Marine Biology and Shark Ecology Program.
+During her time as an undergraduate, she studied abroad in Bimini, Bahamas and completed a Tropical Marine Biology and Shark Ecology Program.

 In his role as a Development Associate for Geronimo Energy, Michael Binder fulfills development needs in Geronimo Energy’s North and South Dakota regions.
 Michael’s professional career began at the U.S. Atomic Energy Commission as the Budget/Accounting/Finance and International Affairs Officer at the Fermi National Accelerator research facility near Chicago, Illinois.
 Michael later took on the the role of Finance and Banking Program Professor at Buena Vista University’s Sieben’s School of Business, where he completed a twenty-five year tenured career in 2000.
 For more than a decade, Michael operated MR Northern Lakes, a consulting and recruiting firm primarily working with Industrial Manufacturers and a few smaller regional upper Midwest banks.
 Michael grew up on a farm in Northwest Iowa between Alta and Storm Lake.
 After earning a B.A. in Business & Economics at Buena Vista University, he completed a M.B.A. degree At Drake University.